tatecksi/SentinelPlaybooks/Sentinel_Incident_Assignment_Shifts_V2/readme.md

 ### 2. Configure connections
 - Edit the Logic App or go to Logic app designer.
 - Expand each step to find the connectors (6 in total) with <img src="https://github.com/tatecksi/SentinelPlaybooks/blob/master/Sentinel_Incident_Assignment_Shifts_V2/media/pic1.png" width="30" height="30">.
+  1. Incident Trigger
+  2. Update Incident
+  3. Add comment to incident
+  4. List all shifts
+  5. Run query and list results
+  6. Send an email
 - Fix these connectors by adding a new connection to each connector and sign in with the accounts described under pre-requisites.